dmytro-ustynov/OS-helper/README.md

 To view all processes dynamically use `top` command or `htop` command.

+To view tree of processes and discover which are parents and which are children use `pstree` command.

 To stop (kill) the process use `kill` command with the process ID (PID) of the process.

 Important to know about kill signals: